 Chefs recognised that food trends can come and be gone again in 3 months and, as people travel more and experience new cuisine, they seek a range of ethnic offerings on menus.
 Customers are more educated and understand what is good for them, processed foods will be gotten rid of and a return to plant based products will emerge.

 Proteins are getting more expensive so there is a need to find cheaper alternatives with ‘insects’ becoming a new source of protein.
-A shift to plant based eating, agricultural models will change with more nut farmers and seed farmers.
+A shift to plant based eating, agricultural models will change with more nut farmers and seed farmers was envisaged.

 Life style also impacts the future of food trends with fast food/convenience foods and self- service will continue to grow as people too busy to sit down and eat.